aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/cluster-autoscaler/overprovisioning/how-it-works.md

 sidebar_position: 30
 ---

 Pods can be assigned priorities relative to other Pods.
-The Kubernetes scheduler will use this to pre-empt other Pods with lower priority to accommodate higher priority Pods. `PriorityClass` resources with priority values are created and assigned to Pods, and a default `PriorityClass` can be assigned to a namespace.
+The Kubernetes scheduler will use this to preempt other Pods with lower priority to accommodate higher priority Pods. `PriorityClass` resources with priority values are created and assigned to Pods, and a default `PriorityClass` can be assigned to a namespace.

 Below is an example of a priority class that would allow a Pod to take relatively high priority over other Pods: